-Ways To Improve Body Image
+Ways To Help Improve Body Image

 Avoid Looking At Popular Media Images

-Many of the pictures of bodies that you see in popular media are “fake,” meaning that they’ve been heavily edited, altered, or otherwise changed in some way.
-Even images that you see in movies or videos can be edited (and often are edited) with today’s technology!
-Most of the alterations made to these images offer unrealistic expectations of how the human body should look; this is true for both males and females since the media produces unrealistic images of both men and women.
+Many of the pictures of bodies that you see in popular media are commonly “fake,” meaning that they’ve been heavily edited, altered, or otherwise changed in some way.
+Even images that you see in movies or videos can be edited (and often are edited) with today’s technology.
+Most of the alterations made to these images can offer unrealistic expectations of how the human body should look; this is true for both males and females since the media produces unrealistic images of both men and women.
 Frequently, the media can be a huge source of fuel for developing and perpetuating a person’s negative body image.

-Observe What You Like About Yourself
+Think About What You Do Like About Yourself

-Talk With Someone You Trust About Your Body Image Issues.
+Talk With Someone You Trust About Your Body Image Issues

 By talking with the people who care about you, you might get valuable input not only about the good things about your appearance but also about who you are as a person.
-You might be surprised that your friends and family might share the same exact feelings and sentiments you’re experiencing.
-Having a real conversation about what you’re struggling with can be an impactful step toward recovery.
+You might be surprised to find that your friends and family have the same exact feelings and sentiments you’re experiencing.
+Having a real conversation about what you’re feeling can be an impactful step toward recovery.

 Notice The Nice Things People Say About You

-When you’re talking to people or interacting with others, tune into the nice things that people say about you.
+When you’re talking to people or interacting with others, tune into the nice things that people say about you and believe them.
 Paying attention to how other people see you can help you see yourself more clearly.
 Remember, though, there will be times when people will say negative things too.
-That’s why it’s crucial to learn to love yourself!
+That’s why it can be crucial to learn to love yourself!
 Try to surround yourself as much as possible with positive, friendly people who will boost your confidence and be supportive.

 Use Positive Self-Talk

 Negative self-talk about your body can be challenging to stop, but active attention to practicing positive self-talk will often, over time, counteract the negative.
 At first, you might not notice your negative self-talk; keep a journal or talk to someone you trust about your internal thoughts and conversations so that you can see or hear your thoughts out loud (or on paper).
-This way, you’ll be able to notice negative patterns more quickly, and you’ll start the process of replacing the negative comments with positive or balanced comments instead.
+This way, you can notice negative patterns more quickly, and you can start the process of replacing the negative comments with positive or balanced comments instead.

-There are support groups available to encourage more positive thought patterns and encourage a more positive body image in individuals who struggle with body image.
-Changing your thinking is one of the most difficult things to do, but it’s also one of the most rewarding and produces some of the most profound and joyful outcomes!
+There are support groups available to encourage more positive thought patterns and encourage a more positive body image in individuals who have trouble with their body image.
+Changing your thinking can be one of the most difficult things to do, but it can also be one of the most rewarding goals, and it can produce some of the most profound and joyful outcomes!
 Even if you feel discouraged at times, keep going, and ask for help and support when you need it.
 Your friends and family can help you in keeping yourself accountable and keep in check when those negative thoughts begin to arise in your head.
-The hard work will pay off in the end!